 The actions taken to manage all material relatedparty transactions should be disclosed by the company.
-This includes disclosing the means by which the relevant director(s) managed any conflict(s) of interest during the board's consideration and decision making relating to the transaction.
+This includes disclosing how the relevant director(s) manages any conflict(s) of interest during the board's consideration and decision making relating to the transaction.

-In interpreting what constitutes a related-party, the board should not only observe the law but also its underlying purpose.
+In interpreting what constitutes a related party, the board should not only observe the law but also its underlying purpose.
 Transparency around these transactions is critical, even where transactions are conducted on arm's length terms.